stellyes/spoticry/README.md

 ### International range

 If I could launch this on multiple AWS EC2 regions...
 I'm literally sobbing that would be insane.

+## Documentation:

+to be documented need a quick reference to all the functions